 Note: Lanihuli trail is a closed trail and is not open to the public.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 Our hike to Lanihuli took a lot of time and research to plan but it was all worth it.
 The planning and research took place as soon as I got home from the Kamanaiki Ridge Trail that Marvin, Joel, and I completed a week ago.
 From the Kamanaiki Trail, we had an excellent view of the Lanihuli summit, a peak on the Ko’olau Range that towers over the Kamehameha Schools Kapalama Campus.
 I had also heard many great things about Lanihuli from people who have reached it via the Pali Puka.
 Needless to say, I was adamant on experiencing the stellar views that Lanihuli had to offer.

 The morning started at 7am with a stop at Safeway.
 After picking up a few snacks and our lunches, we headed straight to Na Pueo Park.
 There are three known ways to access the Kapalama Loop Trail.
 One way is via Kamehameha Schools Kapalama Campus, however, they do not offer permits to access the hike trailhead .
 Another access point requires disturbing a residential area.
 The third access point utilizes the Na Pueo Park Bypass Trail located in Na Pueo Park (see directions to Na Pueo Park below).
 We chose the third access point since it did not require any trespassing.